 \end{proof}

-The proof of Lemma \ref{uc:lem:longrangeh} also shows the `correct' horizontal scaling.
+In the proof of Lemma \ref{uc:lem:longrangeh}, we find an argument for the `correct' horizontal scaling.
 This can be shown by the series expansion of integrand in (\ref{uc:lemproof:tform}).
 Taking a larger scaling, i.e. for $\e>0$ set $n=\a/ x^{1+\e}$, leads to (\ref{uc:lemproof:tform}) converging to zero.
-Taking a smaller scaling, i.e. set $n=\a/x^{1-\e}$, then (\ref{uc:lemproof:tform}) converges to 1 as $x \to 0$.
-In essence, $n=\a/x$ provides the right horizontal scaling to ensure decay of the inverse Kastelyn entry.
+Taking a smaller scaling, i.e. set $n=\a/x^{1-\e}$, (\ref{uc:lemproof:tform}) converges to 1 as $x \to 0$.
+In essence, $n=\a/x$ provides the right horizontal scaling to ensure appropriate decay of the inverse Kasteleyn entry.